Sonos Move full review

-For starters, an ergonomic handle is carved into the back so you can pick it up and move it around any time with ease.
-Here you’ll find the familiar join button as well as a power button - since it’s battery powered and will actually need switching off - as well as a button to switch between Wi-Fi and Bluetooth modes.
+For starters, an ergonomic handle is carved into the back so you can pick it up and, well, move it around any time with ease.
+Here you’ll find the familiar join button as well as a power button - since it’s battery powered and will actually need switching off when not docked - as well as a button to switch between Wi-Fi and Bluetooth modes.

 On the top are the usual touch sensitive buttons for controlling playback and volume.
 There are also six far-field mics so you can use your voice to control music as well as digital assistants like Alexa and Google Assistant.

 An LED indicates various things such as turning blue when you’re in Bluetooth mode.

 What’s interesting is that the Sonos Move is seemingly bomb-proof.
 The battery is mounted in the bottom section where the base is coated in silicone.
 This not only provides grip but you can drop the speaker without worry, although don't do it on purpose.
 Sonos said the drop test it carried out broke the concrete rather than the speaker.